Religion the Opium of the People an Examination of the Igbo Religion in Colonialism

 Sign up to view the full document!

-6 The social movements are resulting from the constant interactions that people have together; we cannot allude the fact to the religion in that religion is the only source of unity in the community since there are several groups which were not religious but are united.
 For instance, the Igbo tribe had social movements which had social values that they were seeking to defends and protect from the interruption of the colonial government.
 They took advantage of their terrain to organize their resistance group through which they were to fight or conduct their warfare.
 The social movements were able to grow with the increase in mobilization.
 The socialization resulted in the colonization of Africa and especially the Igbo tribe of Nigeria.
 The spirit mediums in the Igbo traditional religion would point to the items such as unexplained deaths, the animal sickness and the droughts among other social calamities as the measures for defining the colonialism and Christianity.
+Some of the Igbo chiefs in Nigeria might have realized the injustice frames according to Lugard rule which was so indirect but was paralyzed on the matter of raising the cognitive collection and liberations.

 Sign up to view the full document!